mateuszroth/firebase-example/README.md

 * after you log in, a new user should appear here on the list: https://console.firebase.google.com/u/0/project/vd-firebase/authentication/users

 ## step2 - already configured auth process
-* save name of last user logged in:
+* save name of a last user logged in:
 ```
 firebase.database().ref('/lastUserLoggedIn').set(user.displayName)
 ```
-* look at the change of database tree: https://console.firebase.google.com/u/0/project/vd-firebase/database/data
+* look at the change of the database tree: https://console.firebase.google.com/u/0/project/vd-firebase/database/data
 * add code which subscribes changes on `lastUserLoggedIn` location:
 ```js
 firebase.database().ref('/lastUserLoggedIn').on('value', snapshot => {